CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP-Set-and-Unset-Commands.md

 ## nv set vrf \<vrf-id\> router bgp address-family ipv6-unicast route-export to-evpn route-map

-Applies the route map to control the export of routes into EVPN.
+Applies the route map to control how IPv6 routes export into EVPN.
 By default, when announcing IPv6 prefixes in the BGP RIB as EVPN type-5 routes, the switch selects all routes in the BGP RIB to advertise as EVPN type-5 routes.
 You can use a route map to allow selective route advertisement from the BGP RIB.

 ### Command Syntax